 You have a stopwatch, meterstick, endstop, wood block, video camera and a computer with video analysis software.
 You will also have a cart to roll down an inclined track.

-Read the section MotionLAB & VideoRECORDER in the Software appendix.
+Read the Video and Analysis appendix.
 You will be using this software throughout the semester, so please take the time now to become familiar using them.